metabase/metabase/docs/developers-guide/build.md

 Then select Java 11 in the menu.

+### If you're running Windows, use WSL

-If you are developing on Windows, make sure to use Ubuntu on Windows and follow instructions for Ubuntu/Linux instead of installing ordinary Windows versions.
+If you are developing on Windows, you should run Ubuntu on Windows Subsystem for Linux (WSL) and follow instructions for Ubuntu/Linux.
+### Developing with VS Code in a remote container
 Alternatively, without the need to explicitly install the above dependencies, follow the guide [on using Visual Studio Code](deven.md#developing-with-visual-studio-code.md) and its remote container support.

-## Copy the Metabase code to your computer
+## Clone the Metabase repo

-Once you have all that installed, you’re going to get a copy of Metabase's source code from GitHub, where it’s stored.
+Once you've installed all the build tools, you'll need to clone the Metabase repository from GitHub.

 1. Create a `workspace` folder (you can name it that or whatever you want).
 You’ll put the Metabase code files inside this `workspace` folder.